 Paul, the painter, was working his way along the left hand side of the boat, painting inside the marked out panels.

-A lovely picture of Paul’s reflection in the red name pane.
+A lovely picture of Paul’s reflection in the red name panel.
 He’s working his way around the outside of the panels with the blue paint now.

 Paul had already finished the first (of three) top coats on the right hand side.
 The reflections are gradually making it harder to photograph the boat as they fool the camera.
 The red name panels in the last two photo really are the same colour, but the light and reflections make them look very different.